kedanco/100-days-kallaway-log/README.md

 Had fun manipulating state in React, I'd rather do this any day compared to setting up AJAX.
 Excited to build a project!

 Also, editing and running with webpack dev server is awesome.
 It's like nodemon when dealing with nodejs.

 **Link to work:**

+### Day 66 : 27th Mar Tuesday, 2018

+**Today's Progress:** Udemy React Redux Course

+**Thoughts:** Done with the React part of the course!
+Moving on to Redux.
+Having momentum really makes things seem to easy to learn.
+Sometimes I drift off while listening to the audio, but so far I'm able to understand what's happening..

+Gonna build something after I'm done with the Redux part of it.
+Or maybe I'll continue with another course :)?

+**Link to work:**